10 Bread Alternatives for a Low-Carb SandwichArticle posted in: Diet & Nutrition

 Have you tried this South Beach Diet favorite yet?
 Our Garlic Cheese Flatbread has 15 grams of net carbs and is big enough to be the top and bottom of your sandwich.
 It’s made with whole wheat flour, whey protein and cheese, so it’s got lots of flavor and will keep you full for longer than your average white slice.
 Warm it up in the oven or microwave.
 Feel free to throw it back in the oven after you stuff it full and you’ll get that baked sub flavor that no sammie can beat.

 8. Sweet Potato Toast

-Thinly sliced sweet potatoes are the perfect minimally processed bread replacement for your keto friendly diet!
+Thinly sliced sweet potatoes are the perfect minimally processed bread replacement for your low-carb diet!
 Simply slice up some sweet potatoes and throw them in your toaster.
 In a few minutes, you’ll have perfectly crispy sweet potato toast that’s ready for your favorite sandwich filling.
 Since sweet potatoes are a starchy vegetables, enjoy them in moderation.
-Keep your net carbs limited to 50 grams or less per day on the Keto Friendly South Beach Diet meal plan.
+Keep your net carbs limited to 50 grams or less per day on the South Beach Diet meal plan.

 9. Cucumber or Zucchini Subs

 A hollowed out cucumber or zucchini can replace your favorite sub sandwich or hoagie roll!
 Slice a raw cucumber, zucchini or summer squash in half lengthwise and scoop out the seeds.
 Add your favorite toppings and place the other half on top.
 You can even enjoy it open-faced!
 This hydrating bread swap is a great option for those hot summer months and is perfect for chilled options like tuna salad, chicken salad or deli meats.